Geodesic surfaces in the complement of knots with small crossing number: Balanced pretzel knots

-Next, we will transverse the circular arc of $\gamma_n$.
-For sufficiently large radius $R$, the highest order term of $\Phi_k$ will dominate.
-We see that $\Phi_k(R e^{it})$ winds around the origin exactly one time and in particular it intersects the branch cut $[0,\infty)$ at exactly one point.
-Therefore, if we orient $\gamma_n$ counter clockwise then the winding number of $\Phi_k(\gamma_n)$ is 1 around the origin for all $0\leq n \leq k-1$.
-This implies that the interior of the first quadrant contains exactly $k$ roots of $\Phi_k$.
+respectively.
+We have showed that the curve $g(\gamma_n)$ intersects the positive real axis transversely at exactly one point.
+Therefore, $g(r_n \cup c_n \cup r_{n+1})$ winds about the origin exactly once.
+This implies that the interior of the second quadrant contains exactly $k$ roots of $g(x)$ which are also exactly $k$ roots of $\Phi_k$ in this quadrant.